2016 •Super Nintendo

 CoolBaby RS-11 becomes much easier to judge once it is forced into the same room as JXD S5800, Yinlips YDPG17, and JXD S7300A.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 CoolBaby RS-11 versus JXD S5800 is interesting because better value is the obvious angle.
-Compared with CoolBaby RS-11, JXD S5800 makes the more obvious play for readers who care about better value.
+JXD S5800 sits close enough to CoolBaby RS-11 to make the comparison meaningful, but different enough to sharpen the buying decision.
 JXD S5800 is tracked around Discontinued.
 Its overall rating is ⭐️⭐️⭐️½.
-From another angle, coolBaby RS-11 versus Yinlips YDPG17 is interesting because better value is the obvious angle.
-That said, compared with CoolBaby RS-11, Yinlips YDPG17 makes the more obvious play for readers who care about better value.
+That said, coolBaby RS-11 versus Yinlips YDPG17 is interesting because better value is the obvious angle.
+Yinlips YDPG17 sits close enough to CoolBaby RS-11 to make the comparison meaningful, but different enough to sharpen the buying decision.
 Yinlips YDPG17 is tracked around Discontinued.
-More importantly, coolBaby RS-11 versus JXD S7300A is interesting because better value is the obvious angle.
+In practice, coolBaby RS-11 versus JXD S7300A is interesting because better value is the obvious angle.
 JXD S7300A sits close enough to CoolBaby RS-11 to make the comparison meaningful, but different enough to sharpen the buying decision.
 JXD S7300A is tracked around Discontinued.
-In practice, its overall rating is ⭐️⭐️⭐️¼.
+From another angle, its overall rating is ⭐️⭐️⭐️¼.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.